 This is another highly controversial topic.
 Infants and children have thinner skin and less developed livers and immune systems.
 This makes them more vulnerable to potential toxicity associated with oil use.

 Following safety guidelines and exercising extreme caution is crucial.
 You should always consult a healthcare provider before using essential oils on or around infants and children.

-With children over 2 years old, aromatherapy methods are generally seen as safe — but only with certain essential oils.
+After three months, aromatherapy methods are generally seen as safe — but only with certain essential oils.

-With children over 2 years old, certain essential oils can be administered topically and through aromatherapy methods, but at a much weaker concentration than adult dosing.
+After two years, certain essential oils can be administered topically and through aromatherapy methods, but at a much weaker concentration than adult dosing.
 A safe dilution ratio is typically 0.5 to 2.5 percent.